 Return in person: Nov.
 3 by 8 pm

 Oct.
 5 – Nov.
 2, but dates and hours may vary based on where you live.
+Your typical polling place is NOT open this year.
 Check your status and find your location here.